 The students had the chance to tour all the facilities of the hospital and meet with the nurses and the patients.
 Being psychology students, all the scholars found it really interesting and challenging to talk to the patients.
 They inquired about the psychological treatments they are receiving, in addition to learning from the nurses about the mental illnesses that the patients suffer from.

 Visit to M.T.V.:

 The students had the chance to tour all Beirut Media Zone’ studios including the Studio Vision production company and the M.T.V.
 They were introduced to the technical work “behind the scene” and learned on how the shows are being produced.
-They also had the chance to access the live morning show program studio and appeared for couple of seconds live on TV.
+They also had the chance to access the live morning show program studio.

 Visit to Hawwat Woods: